-Additional Funded Places available for 2020
+Additional Funded Places available

 Funded tuition is available on this course for EU students as part of additional places provided under the Government Human Capital Initiative (HCI).
 Eligible students who wish to study for a Degree in IT will pay just €2,500 instead of €5,000 per year of study, including registration fee.
 Contact Ger O Callaghan, Head of Admissions at CCT College Dublin for more information.